It’s no secret that trade shows are an invaluable tool for networking, branding, lead generation, product placement, and sales.

 PRO TIP: Promote your digital booth on your social channels.
 Or, consider adding a link to employee email signatures to get even more traction over time.

-Now that trade shows and events are off the table for many companies, investing in a video overview is critical.
+Now that events are off the table for many companies, investing in a video overview is critical.
 You don’t need a huge video budget, a professional script, or extremely expensive equipment to film a highly-successful overview video.

 Interactive content is here to stay.
 And that’s because it works.